-The Water Industry Act 1991 schedule 12 outlines the circumstances where an individual can claim for compensation from a relevant undertaker.
+The Water Industry Act 1991 schedule 12 outlines the circumstances where an individual can claim for loss of profit from a relevant undertaker.

-Compensation will be due and payable where it can be shown that loss or damage has been incurred as a result of carrying out essential works to the network of pipes, including those in the public highway.
+Loss of profit will be due and payable where it can be shown that loss or damage has been incurred as a result of carrying out essential works to the network of pipes, including those in the public highway.